26 Best Stops on a Vancouver to Calgary Road Trip

 Golden provides that fantastic mountain town feel, without the hordes of tourists that you’ll find in Banff and Canmore.
 It’s a love stop for 2-3 days, so you can enjoy the Golden Skybridge or the KHMR Via Ferrata.

-**It’s essential to know that until 2024 there is an ongoing project between Golden and Field on the Trans Canada Highway.
+**It’s essential to know that through 2024 there is an ongoing project between Golden and Field on the Trans Canada Highway.
 The highway is being twinned.
 The Kicking Horse Canyon Project, as it is called, can cause delays, though they have tried to open the road as much as possible during the daytime in the summer, but delays can happen.
 If the road is completely closed, you will have to drive to Radium Hot Springs and take Highway 93 through Kootenay National Park to reach Banff.
 This adds quite a bit of time, so stay up to date on Drive BC and on the Kicking Horse Canyon Project.

 Wapta Falls